fdeboo/bookmybox/README.md

         pipenv install

 5. Set up a .env file in the project root and provide the folllowing environment variables:

+    _*for guidance on where to obtain these values click [here](#guidance)_

         SECRET_KEY=your_secret_key
-        DATABASE_URL=your_database_url
         STRIPE_PUBLIC_KEY=your_stripe_public_key
         STRIPE_SECRET_KEY=your_stripe_secret_key
-        STRIPE_WH_SECRET=you_stripe_wh_secret
+        STRIPE_WH_SECRET=your_stripe_wh_secret
         DEVELOPMENT=True

+    >_Important!
+Make sure you set up a .gitignore file and list .env in it so that it is ignored in commits to GitHub_

-6. If using VSCode, or if otherwise necessary, restart the IDE and reactivate the virtual environment (as per step 3)
+6. If using VSCode, or else if necessary, restart the IDE and reactivate the virtual environment (as per step 3)

 7. Migrate the admin panel models to create the database template:

         python3 manage.py migrate